Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 ### Overview of the kernel code

-_Note: this section has already been explained in the preceding presention.
-You can either read it for additional details or jump to the next section about the host application source code_
+_Note: the main information about the kernel code was provided in the preceding presentation.
+You can either read what follows for additional details or [jump to the next section](FILTER2D_Lab.md#overview-of-the-host-application-code) covering the host application source code_

 1. Now open the **filter2d.cpp** file in the **src/kernel** folder.